-- 1. Each contestant will be issued a contestant number which must be worn on the contestants' back at all times during the rodeo.
+- 3. Each contestant will be issued a contestant number which must be worn on the contestants' back at all times during the rodeo.
 This will gain the contestant admittance to the grounds, the contestant and chute areas.
-Lost, stolen or forgotten contestant numbers will be replaced for a fee of Five Dollars (\$5.00).
+Lost, stolen, or forgotten contestant numbers will be replaced for a fee of Five Dollars (\$5.00).
 No admittance or competing will be allowed without an authorized, issued number worn on the contestants' back.
 The contestant number must be visible when competing.
-Failure to comply will result in disqualification and forfeiture of fees. - 4.
-All contestants must register using their legal name.
+Failure to comply will result in disqualification and forfeiture of fees. - Contestant Medical Form shall appear on the back of all contestants' numbers, and must be provided by the Hosting Association.
+(See Exhibit F). - All contestants must register using their legal name.
 However, under AKA (also known as) he/she may use an alias.
-This must be the name used by the rodeo announcer and released to the news media. - 5.
-Any contestant can be disqualified by the local rodeo officials and will forfeit all entry fees for any of the following: - A. Fighting. - B. Attempting to fix an event or bribe a Judge and/ or Rodeo Official. - Entering the arena or contestant area under the influence or in possession of alcohol, narcotics or drugs of any kind. - D. Inhumane treatment of animals. - E. Illegal or unauthorized drugging of animals. - F. Intentionally subjecting the rodeo or I.G.R.A. to bad publicity. - G. Contestants working rodeo livestock other than participating in the avent or without authorization from the local rodeo officials. - H. Sharing of contestant numbers and/or passes. - I. Unauthorized entry into secretarial area. - 6.
-Any contestant will be disqualified by the local Rodeo Officials and will forfeit all monies earned, awards received and points for any of the following: - A. Bad checks.
+This must-be the name used by the Rodeo Announcer and released to the news media. - Any contestant can be disqualified by the acting rodeo officials and will forfeit all entry fees for any of the following: - A. Fighting - Attempting to fix an event or bribe a Judge and/or Rodeo Official. - C. Entering the arena or contestant area under the influence or in possession of alcohol, narcotics, or illegal drugs of any kind. - Inhumane treatment of animals. - E. Illegal or unauthorized drugging of animals.
+F. Intentionally subjecting the rodeo or I.G.R.A. to bad publicity. - G. Contestants working rodeo livestock other than participating in the event or without authorization from the local Rodeo Officials. - H. Sharing of contestant numbers and/or passes.
+I. Unauthorized entry into secretarial area. - Any contestant will be disqualified by the acting Rodeo Officials and will forfeit all monies earned, awards received and points for any of the following: - A. Bad checks.
 A returned check received in the local Association office will mean immediate ineligibility.
-To regain eligibility, the face value of the check, the bank charge, and collection fee must be paid in full within ten (10) days. - B. Nonpayment of entry fees.
+To regain eligibility, the face value of the check, the bank charge, and collection fee must be paid in full within ten (10) days. - Nonpayment of entry fees.